Chart Color Schemes

 Dalrymple's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Dalrymple's health metrics closely align with national benchmarks, showing a typical range of common health conditions across both younger and older age groups.
+Dalrymple's health metrics closely match national benchmarks, with common health conditions seen across both young and old age cohorts.

-Approximately 51% (~2,020 people) of the total population has private health cover, slightly lower than the average SA2 area.
-The most prevalent medical conditions are arthritis (7.9%) and asthma (7.1%), with 70.6% of residents reporting no medical ailments compared to 66.2% in Rest of Qld.
-The area has 23.0% (909 people) of residents aged 65 and over, lower than the 24.3% in Rest of Qld.
-Notably, health outcomes among seniors are particularly strong, outperforming even the general population's health metrics.
+Approximately 51% of the total population (~2,020 people) have private health cover, slightly lower than the average SA2 area.
+The most prevalent medical conditions are arthritis (7.9%) and asthma (7.1%), while 70.6% of residents report no medical ailments, compared to 66.2% across Rest of Qld.
+As of 23.0% of residents aged 65 and over (909 people), this is lower than the 24.3% in Rest of Qld.
+Health outcomes among seniors are notably strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health